bow-simulation/virtualbow/README.md

 ![Build Status](https://github.com/bow-simulation/virtualbow/actions/workflows/build.yml/badge.svg)

-VirtualBow software tool for designing and simulating bows.
+VirtualBow is a software tool for designing and simulating bows.
 Visit http://www.virtualbow.org for more information about the project.

 # Building